Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

-The emission from the torus is best described with a combination of clumps with small opacity and a homogeneous disk with moderate opacity which result in small amount of obscuration of the accretion disk radiation.
-3C 205 spectra indicate the presence of a strong absorbing system (3.21 \AA) associated with {\ion{C}{4}} absorption line \citep{Anderson1987}.
+The emission from the torus is best described with a combination of clumps with small opacity and a homogeneous disk with moderate opacity, which result in a small amount of obscuration of the accretion disk radiation.
+3C 205 spectra indicate the presence of a strong absorbing system (rest-frame equivalent width of jhc3.21 \AA) associated with {\ion{C}{4}} absorption line \citep{Anderson1987}.

-The best-fitted accretion disk model predicts the presence of little non-thermal radiation at X-ray band.
+The best-fit accretion disk model predicts the presence of little non-thermal radiation at the X-ray band triggered by radio structures.

-\textbf{--3C 208} has an extended radio jet of $\sim 172$ kpc with $\sim$ 10\% core contribution at 5 GHz.
-The radio emission is best fitted with a broken power-law that is consistent with the presence of multiple radio features including a bright core and the hot spots \citep{Bridle1994}.
+\textbf{3C 208} has a radio jet of $\sim 172$ kpc with $\sim$ 10\% core contribution at 5 GHz.
+The radio emission is best fitted with a broken power-law that is consistent with the presence of multiple radio features, including a bright core and the hot spots \citep{Bridle1994}.
 3C 208 has a one-sided jet that is straight for most of its length but deflects towards the end \citep{Bridle1994}.

-The emission from the torus is best described with a combination of clumps with a small optical depth and homogeneous disk with moderate opacity which result in no significant obscuration at optical-UV wavelengths.
+The emission from the torus is best described with a combination of clumps with a small optical depth and a homogeneous disk with moderate opacity, which result in no significant obscuration at visible-UV wavelengths.
 The available \textit{HST} images (F606W and F140W bands) do not indicate any evidence of nearby merging sources \citep{Hilbert2016}.

-The X-ray spectrum fitted by the accretion disk model implies some contribution from a non-thermal component.
+The X-ray spectrum fitted by the accretion disk model implies some contribution from the radio structures.

-\textbf{--3C 212} is a red quasar \citep{Aldcroft2003} with a radio jet of $\sim$ 216 kpc and $\sim$ 17\% core contribution at 5 GHz.
-MERLIN observations at 6 cm and 15 cm \citep{Akujor1991} indicate multiple features including a bright core that best fitted with the fourth model in our fitting procedure (see Section \ref{sec:radio} and Table \ref{tab:best_radio_fit}).
-To constrain the radio fit we used recent ALMA observations (see Table \ref{tab:submmdata}) which is dominated by the non-thermal radiation from the radio structure (Figure \ref{fig:sed}).
+\textbf{3C 212} is a red quasar \citep{Aldcroft2003} with radio jets of $\sim$ 216 kpc and $\sim$ 17\% core contribution at 5 GHz.
+MERLIN observations at 6 cm and 15 cm \citep{Akujor1991} indicate multiple features including a bright core that best fitted with the fourth model in our fitting procedure (see Section \ref{sec:radio} and Table \ref{tab:best_radio_fit}). \reff{In this case, the cyan component indicates the emission from the extended radio structures/hot spots, and the dark blue component illustrates the emission from the core.
+We note that each component is truncated at its own cutoff frequency.} To constrain the radio fit we used recent ALMA observations (see Table \ref{tab:submmdata}), which are dominated by the non-thermal radiation from the radio structure (Figure \ref{fig:sed}).